openfans-community-offical/Debian-Pi-Aarch64/README.md

 *The official version 2.0 is most suggested to upgrade to the latest firmware version:* **"2019-10-05"**

 ```
-Latest version of the system:
+The latest version of the system:
 2019-10-03-v2019-2.0-Release

-Latest version of kernel and firmware:
+The latest version of kernel and firmware:
 2019-10-05-v2019-2.0-Release (recommended update)
 ```

 ## Donation

-Thanks for your donating!
-We'll get greatest power from your encourage!
+Thanks for your donation!
+We'll get the greatest power from your encourage!

 ![jz](./images/jz.png)